-How do you back up microsoft outlook
+How do you back up Microsoft Outlook account?

 In the high demands of cyber security, it becomes essential to back up email files.
 Since contacts and emails are the most prominent aspects of Outlook account, therefore it is quite necessary to back up your Outlook data in the most convenient way.
 Microsoft Outlook automatically saves tasks, messages, journal entries, contacts, appointments, notes and others in one of the given locations: